 - Coleslaw: Creamy healthy coleslaw or vinegar based coleslaw are always the perfect match for pulled pork!
 For an Asian fusion twist, serve peanut slaw.

 Alternately, browse all my healthy side dish recipes to find a few that your family or friends are sure to enjoy!

 Healthy Instant Pot Recipes for Summer

 A classic summer side dish made easy.
 Potato Salad in the Instant Pot is creamy, tangy, zesty, and loaded with the signature ingredients of a traditional potato salad made in half the time but with all the flavour!

 A foolproof way of cooking as much corn as your pot can fit with perfect results every time.
 Corn on the Cob in the Instant Pot is a great way to serve a crowd.
 Enjoy this summer staple whole slathered in butter and a sprinkling of salt, or use the kernels in avocado corn salad, tacos, casseroles and more!

 So much flavour in this one-pot meal.
 Tender potatoes, juicy shrimp, sweet corn simmering in a beer broth brimming with herbs and spices.
 This complete Instant Pot Shrimp Boil can be ready in under 1 hour and is the perfect way to end your day.

 Can it really be a BBQ without a side of baked beans?
 Let’s not find out!
-Make a big batch of Instant Pot Baked Beans as a scrumptious, sweet, tangy, and saucy side perfect for BBQ ribs, chicken, pulled pork, healthy turkey burgers, and more!
+Make a big batch of Instant Pot Baked Beans as a scrumptious, sweet, tangy, and saucy side perfect for Instant Pot ribs, crockpot BBQ chicken, crockpot pulled pork, turkey burger, and more!